Coordinating Charitable Donations with Leontief Preferences: The equilibrium distribution rule

+\begin{restatable}{proposition}{participation} Under \edr, if the contribution of some agent increases by $Z>0$, then her utility increases by a factor of at least $(C_N+Z)/C_N$. \end{restatable}

-We are not aware of other settings in which the Nash product rule is strategyproof. \Cref{thm:strategyproof} strongly relies on Leontief preferences.
-If, for example, preferences are given by Cobb-Douglas utility functions, \edr can be manipulated.
-To see this, consider the example given in \Cref{rem:cobbdouglas}.
-If the first agent only reports a positive value for charity $a$, her utility increases from $4\cdot 4=16$ to $6\cdot 3=18$.
+We are not aware of other settings in which the Nash product rule is strategyproof. \Cref{thm:strategyproof} strongly relies on Leontief preferences.\footnote{If, for example, preferences are given by Cobb-Douglas utility functions, the mechanism that always returns the equilibrium distribution can be manipulated (see \Cref{rem:cobbdouglas} in \Cref{app:otherutilityfunctions}).}